maco4457/PPL-Paper/Paper.md

 Lua has a specific string concatenation operator '..'.
 If we use it on a number, that number becomes a string.
 (Below, we attempt to perform arithmetic on a string value in Lua.)

+    > = 100 + "7"
+    107
+    > = "1000" + 234
+    1234
+    > = "hello" + 234
+    stdin:1: attempt to perform arithmetic on a string value stack traceback:
+        stdin:1: in main chunk
+        [C]: ?
+    > = 234 + "1000"
+    1234

+"You can see that where a string can be converted to number, the calculation succeeds.
+The string "hello" cannot be converted to a number and so an error occurs.
+In statically typed languages (e.g. C) this would cause an error as you cannot assign a value to a variable of an incompatible type.
+This works in Lua because it is dynamically typed."
+Lua-users.org wiki

     > message = "hello " + who
         stdin:1: attempt to perform arithmetic on a string value stack traceback: